heidonomm/qait_public/README.md

 # Interactive Language Learning by Question Answering
 --------------------------------------------------------------------------------
 Code for EMNLP 2019 paper "Interactive Language Learning by Question Answering".
+## UPDATED:
+glone repo and cd into it
+then run setup.sh

 ## To install dependencies
 ```